-Given the nature of physical education courses at Kenyon, individual studies are approved rarely and only under extenuating circumstances.
-They will be approved only on formal petition to the dean for academic advising and support, the director of athletics, and the coordinator for physical education and lifetime fitness.
+Given the nature of physical education and health studies courses at Kenyon, individual studies are approved only in health and sports studies and only under extenuating circumstances.
+They will be approved only on formal petition to registrar, the director of athletics, and the coordinator for physical education and lifetime fitness.
 Documentation of the circumstances justifying a proposed individual study must be included with the petition.
-Petitions without documentable need will be declined.
+Petitions without documented need will be declined.

-Individual studies in physical education are intended to provide the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
-The investigation, which is designed in close collaboration with a current physical education instructor, may be designed to earn 0.13 or 0.25 unit of credit in a semester.
-Students may receive credit for no more than one individual study within the department, which counts toward the total of .50 PHSD credits allowable toward graduation.
+Individual studies in HSPS are intended to provide the student with the opportunity to pursue an independent investigation of a topic of special interest not covered, or not covered in depth, in the current curriculum.
+The investigation, which is designed in close collaboration with a current health and sport studies instructor, may be designed to earn 0.13 or 0.25 unit of credit in a semester.
+Students may receive credit for no more than one individual study within the department, which does not count in the 0.5 PHSD credits allowable toward graduation.

-To enroll in a PHSD individual study, the student must:
+To enroll in a HSPS individual study, the student must:

-2. Identify a member of the Physical Education Department willing to mentor the project.
-If the student is a varsity athlete, the student's coach or coaches may NOT serve as mentor
+2. Identify a member of HSPS willing to mentor the project.
+If the student is a varsity athlete, the student's coach or coaches may NOT serve as mentor.

 3. Working closely with the mentor, draft a detailed course syllabus, including the following: